TonyStark-19/Image-Search-Engine/README.md

 Run: Simply open `index.html` in your web browser or use a live server extension (like VS Code's Live Server).

 ---

-### Usage, Contribution, and Credit

-The final section for user guidance and necessary attribution.

 ### 🎯 How to Use (Client Walkthrough)